Investment Grade vs. High Yield: The Line That Separates Measured Risk from Speculation

 Case study: Ford Motor Company (March 2020)

-The durable lesson: Forced selling by index-constrained investors often pushes fallen angel prices below fundamental value.
+The pattern that holds: Forced selling by index-constrained investors often pushes fallen angel prices below fundamental value.
 Patient buyers—those not mandated to hold only IG—captured 33%+ returns in under two months by buying what institutions were forced to sell.

 The mechanism: A $35 billion wall of selling hitting a relatively illiquid market creates a temporary supply/demand imbalance.
 The company’s actual creditworthiness didn’t change 25% in eight days—but the investor base forced to sell did.